ALHA is the umbrella group for local history and archaeology societies in Bristol, Bath, South Gloucestershire and North

 Click on Groups for links to our member societies, and details of what they do and how you can contact them.

-At our AGM at Marshfield on Tuesday 18 October, we shall be launching two new booklets.
-The publication price of each is £3.50, but you can order in advance at the special price of £2.95 each or £5.75 for the two.
-Prices include postage.
+At our AGM at Marshfield on Tuesday 18 October, we launched two new booklets.
+The publication price of each is £3.50, including postage.
 Click for an order form.